overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 // Prepare response from `partition.get(false)` and `results`
 ```

-But how are we doing on our Goal! let's ask our Metrics:
+---

 # Metrics

+How are we doing on our Goal! let's ask our Metrics:

 ## Cognitive Complexity